dmorlitz/kanboard-CardPushDate/README.md

 Push Dates for Kanboard Tasks
 =============================

-This plugin for kanboard adds small buttions for faster access to push the due date of tasks out by 3 configurable intervals days.
+This plugin for kanboard adds small buttions on each task card to access frequently used functions.
+These functions are:
+1) Push the due date of a task out XX number of days (3 customizable intervals and they can be randomized)
+2) Add a comment to a card
+3) Edit a card
+4) Close a card
+5) Show the last comment for a task on it's card

+These settings are customizable by project.

 (Credit to the Instantactions plugin - on which this code was originally based - https://github.com/juehv/kanboard-InstantActions)